Yemeksepeti-Python-Bootcamp/BurgerZilla_Final_Project/README.md

 boot.sh includes a script which can put some initial data to our database.

 After these two commands, application will be running on <strong>localhost:80</strong>

+## Run the app on local
+For run the application on your local machine, create a virtual environment. </br>
+After you active the env, install requirements.txt and flask run!

+    virtualenv env
+    $ source env/bin/activate
+    pip install -r requirements.txt
+    flask run

 # AUTH ENDPOINTS